pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 Imagine that in your office the fire alarm goes off frequently without any apparent reason.
 Maybe it's because there's a construction site nearby that triggers the smoke detectors ~~or maybe the system isn't working properly~~.

 To address the issue, the administration implements a second validation system, consisting on sending a message via an internal Slack channel to confirm whether the alarm is real or not.
-However, this process still confirm several false alarms and after a lot of pointless evacuations, you start to wonder: if the alarm goes off, what's the actual probability that there's a fire on the building ?
+However, this process still confirm several false alarms and after a lot of pointless evacuations, you start to wonder: If the fire alarm goes off, what is the actual probability of a fire in the building?

 To answer this question, lets talk about [Bayesian Networks][1]